SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 3. Next we need the Google storage extension for `dvc`

     ```bash
-    pip install "dvc[gs]"
+    pip install dvc-gs
     ```

-4. Now in your MNIST repository where you have already configured dvc, we are going to change the storage from our Google drive to our newly created Google cloud storage.
+4. Now in your MNIST repository where you have already configured dvc, we are going to change the storage from our Google Drive to our newly created Google Cloud storage.

     ```bash
     dvc remote add -d remote_storage <output-from-gsutils>
     ```

-    In addition we are also going to modify the remote to support object versioning (called `version_aware` in `dvc`):
+    In addition, we are also going to modify the remote to support object versioning (called `version_aware` in `dvc`):

     ```bash
     dvc remote modify remote_storage version_aware true